darkone23/ansible-supervisor/README.md

 You can control where supervisor installs, what version it installs, who it installs as, and any special installation options.

-It installs aliases for accessing the supervisor using `supervisorctl -c path-to.conf` -- you can control this using `alias_file`
+It installs shell aliases for accessing the supervisor using `supervisorctl -c path-to.conf` -- you can control this using `alias_file`

 Or you can just let the defaults do their thing.